Q: Do I have BTN?

 A: BTN is on the air 24 hours per day, 365 days a year.
 The network nationally televises more than 650 events and streams hundreds of live events each year.
 Each year’s schedule includes approximately 40 football games, 105 regular season men’s basketball games, Big Ten Men’s Basketball Tournament games, 55 women’s basketball games, Big Ten Women’s Basketball Tournament games, hundreds of additional Olympic sports events and dozens of Big Ten championship events.

 Q: Is there a good balance between men’s and women’s sports on BTN?

-A: No other network devotes as much to women’s sports as BTN.
-The network provides coverage of a variety of women’s sports including, basketball, ice hockey, golf, lacrosse, rowing, soccer, softball, swimming and diving, tennis, track and field and volleyball.
+A: The network provides comparable coverage of men’s and women’s sports across all platforms.
+BTN covers a variety of women’s sports including, basketball, ice hockey, golf, lacrosse, rowing, soccer, softball, swimming and diving, tennis, track and field and volleyball.
 Each week during the academic year, the network produces and airs the Big Ten Women’s Sports Report, a program dedicated exclusively to the highlights and accomplishments of female Big Ten student-athletes.

 Q: In addition to sporting events, what other programs should I expect to see on BTN?

 A: BTN also produces a large number of studio shows and original programming.
 The network’s signature series, The Journey, has been nominated for multiple Emmy awards.

 Other original programming includes, Big Ten Elite, Big Ten Treasure Hunter and the network’s feature length documentary, Tiebreaker.

 Every BTN football game telecast is surrounded by Big Ten Football Saturday, the network’s pre-game, halftime and post-game show hosted by Dave Revsine and analysts Gerry DiNardo, Howard Griffith and Glen Mason.